 What is the Bank of England base rate?

-The base rate is the interest rate set by the Bank of England’s Monetary Policy Committee (MPC).
-It is the rate at which the Bank of England lends to commercial banks, and it serves as the benchmark for interest rates across the UK economy.
+The base rate is the interest rate set by the Bank of England’s Monetary Policy Committee, or MPC.
+It is the rate the Bank of England charges to lend to commercial banks, and it is the benchmark that interest rates across the UK economy take their lead from.

-The MPC meets eight times a year to decide whether to raise, lower, or hold the base rate.
-Their decision is based on economic conditions, particularly inflation.
-When inflation is high, the MPC may raise the base rate to cool spending.
-When the economy is weak, they may cut it to encourage borrowing and investment.
+The MPC meets eight times a year to decide whether to raise the base rate, lower it, or leave it where it is.
+That call rests on economic conditions, and inflation in particular.
+When inflation runs high, the MPC may lift the base rate to cool spending.
+When the economy is weak, it may cut the rate to nudge borrowing and investment along.

 How the base rate affects tracker mortgages

-Tracker mortgage rates move in lockstep with the base rate.
+Tracker mortgage rates move in step with the base rate.
 If the base rate rises by 0.25%, your tracker rate rises by exactly 0.25%.
-The same applies in reverse.
-This direct link means tracker borrowers feel the impact of every base rate decision immediately.
+It works the same way on the way down.
+Because the link is so direct, tracker borrowers feel every base rate decision straight away.

-For example, on a £200,000 mortgage with 20 years remaining, a 0.25% rate increase adds roughly £25 to £30 per month to your repayments.
-A full 1% increase could add £100 to £120 per month.
-These figures vary depending on your exact balance and remaining term.
-Try our repayment calculator to see the impact on your specific mortgage.
+Take a £200,000 mortgage with 20 years left to run.
+A 0.25% rate increase adds roughly £25 to £30 a month to your repayments.
+A full 1% increase could add £100 to £120 a month.
+The exact figures shift with your balance and how long you have left.
+Our repayment calculator shows the effect on your own mortgage.

 How the base rate affects fixed rate and SVR mortgages

-If you are on a fixed rate, base rate changes do not affect your current payments at all.
-Your rate is locked in until the fixed period ends.
-However, the base rate environment will influence what deals are available when you come to remortgage.
+On a fixed rate, base rate changes do nothing to your current payments.
+Your rate is locked until the fixed period ends.
+What the base rate is doing will, though, shape the deals on offer when you come to remortgage.

-Standard variable rates are set by each lender and can be changed at any time.
-While SVRs tend to move broadly in line with the base rate, lenders are not obliged to pass on base rate cuts in full.
-Some lenders are quicker to raise their SVR than to lower it.
+Standard variable rates are set by each lender and can change at any time.
+SVRs tend to track the base rate loosely, but lenders are under no obligation to pass a cut on in full.
+Plenty are quicker to push their SVR up than to bring it down.

 What to do when rates are rising

-If you are on a tracker or SVR and rates are rising, consider whether switching to a fixed rate would give you more stability.
-Locking in a fixed rate before further increases can protect your budget.
-However, be aware that fixed rates may already reflect expected future base rate rises.
+If you are on a tracker or SVR and rates are climbing, it is worth asking whether a switch to a fixed rate would give you more stability.
+Locking a fixed rate ahead of further rises can protect your budget.
+Bear in mind, though, that fixed rates may already price in the increases the market expects.

-If you are already on a fixed rate, rising base rates do not affect you until your deal ends.
-Start looking at remortgage options three to six months before your fixed period expires to avoid falling onto an expensive SVR.
+Already on a fixed rate?
+Rising base rates leave you untouched until your deal ends.
+Start looking at remortgage options three to six months before your fixed period expires, so you do not slip onto a pricey SVR.

 Get advice on base rate changes

-Understanding how rate changes affect your mortgage can be complex.
-At Clearview Mortgage Solutions, our advisers stay on top of base rate developments and can explain what they mean for your specific situation.
+Working out how rate changes hit your mortgage can get involved.
+At Clearview Mortgage Solutions, our advisers keep on top of base rate developments and can spell out what each one means for your situation.

-Whether you are considering a tracker, thinking about switching from a variable to a fixed rate, or approaching the end of a fixed deal, we can help you make the right decision.
+Whether you are weighing up a tracker, thinking of moving from a variable rate to a fixed one, or coming to the end of a fixed deal, we can help you land on the right decision.
 Contact us for a free, no-obligation chat.